Kitchen & Family Room Remodel

 We also needed to add a large pantry and the only place to put it was in the middle of all these spaces.
 So instead of trying to hide it, we celebrated it!
 That’s a way of saying, since you couldn’t hide something, you instead decide to design it to be aesthetically pleasing.

 The pantry and fridge are the two items that tend to take over a small kitchen.
 I downplay their bulk whenever possible but still keep them convenient and accessible.
-This pantry’s hardware-free door pushes and is caught by a magnet which holds it open if you want, or self closes if you stop short of the magnet.
-It self-closes and has a motion activated light inside, along with tons of storage!
+This pantry’s hidden door pushes and is caught by a magnet which holds it open if desired.
+It has a self-closing hinge for easy closing and has a motion activated light inside for a hands free way to light up the space.
+And of course tons of storage!